 Based on the results of predictive maintenance evaluations, engineers can target specific systems and equipment most likely to fail and set up regular inspections to ensure that systems are running smoothly and remain fully compliant.

 With inspection compliance engineering software, such as Kinetic, engineers can ensure frequent asset management checks and inspections, especially for systems at the highest risk of failures, are fully automated, ensuring that each equipment is fully compliant and safe for use.

-When carrying out predictive maintenance evaluations on machinery, equipment performance data is recorded and shared with the relevant employees, often in a digital format.
+When carrying out predictive maintenance evaluations on machinery, equipment performance data is recorded and shared with the relevant employees, often digitally.

-When sharing information, companies run the risk of exposing data to external parties.
-When it comes to predictive maintenance, sharing data can increase the possibility of unauthorised individuals taking control of predictive maintenance systems.
+When sharing information, companies risk exposing data to external parties.
+Sharing data can increase the possibility of unauthorised individuals taking control of predictive maintenance systems when it comes to predictive maintenance.

 Companies need to protect this type of information, especially where customer data is involved.
-A cloud-based system such as Kinetic ensures information on reports and asset management data is accessible by the relevant authorised personnel and uploaded in Kinetic either online or offline.
+A cloud-based system such as Kinetic ensures information on reports and asset management data is accessible by the relevant authorised personnel and uploaded online or offline in Kinetic.

 Each industry using specialist engineering software faces its unique challenges, and those using predictive maintenance are no exception.
 However, reacting and addressing these areas of focus in a timely and efficient manner through automated technology translates to significant cost and time saving for businesses whilst offering total peace of mind over the efficiency and safety of the equipment.